Will my employer know if I file for bankruptcy?

 Answer:

 Bankruptcy petitions are public records.
-However, under normal circumstances, unless your employer is a creditor, he or she will not know you filed a bankruptcy petition.
-If your employer is a creditor, he or she must be listed as a creditor on the schedules and receive notice of the bankruptcy proceeding.
-Also, in some states chapter 13 debtors are required to make payments through wage garnishment and their employer will thus learn about the bankruptcy when ordered to withhold and remit payments to the trustee.
+Generally, unless your employer is a creditor, they will not be aware that you filed for bankruptcy.
+If your employer is a creditor, they must be listed in the bankruptcy schedules and will receive notice of the proceedings.
+Additionally, in some states, Chapter 13 debtors may have payments deducted from their wages, which means their employer will learn about the bankruptcy when they are ordered to withhold payments for the trustee.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.